 There are up to four PWM outputs.
 These can be used to control the speed of a cooling fan by varying the % duty cycle of the PWM drive signal applied to the fan.
 The ADT7462 supports high frequency PWM for 4-wire fans and low frequency PWM for 2-wire and 3-wire fans.
-Up to eight TACH inputs can be used to measure the speed of 3-wire and 4-wire fans.
+There are up to eight TACH inputs, which can be used to measure the speed of 3-wire and 4-wire fans.
 There are up to 13 voltage monitoring inputs, ranging from 12 V to 0.9 V.

 The ADT7462 is fully compatible with SMBus 1.1 and SMBus 1.0.
-The ADT7462 also includes a THERM I/O and a RESET I/O.
+The ADT7462 also includes a THERM I/O and a $\overrightarrow{\text{RESET}}$ I/O.

 The ADT7462 is available in a 32-lead LFCSP_VQ.
-Many of the pins are multi-functional.
-Five easy configuration options can be set up using the easy configuration register.
-Users choose the configuration closest to their requirements; individual pins can be reconfigured after the easy configuration option has been chosen.
+Many of the pins are multifunctional.
+There are five easy configuration options, which are set up using the easy configuration register.
+Users pick the configuration closest to their requirements; individual pins can be reconfigured after the easy configuration option has been chosen.